LBBSoft/FeatureSelect/Readme.md

 **Versions**

-Three types of learners are available:
+Four versions of FeatureSelect are available:

 1- MATLAB version which can be opend by MATLAB